jazzytoor/misc/aws/eks/capabilities/README.md

     --query 'cluster.arn' \
     --output text)

-    # In order to authenticate with Argocd the standard argocd login is not supported
+    # In order to authenticate with Argo CD the standard argocd login is not supported
     # Get the Argo CD server URL from the EKS console (under your clusters Capabilities tab), or using the AWS CLI:
     export ARGOCD_SERVER=$(aws eks describe-capability \
     --cluster-name my-cluster \